Harsh1347/OpenCV_Work/README.md

 # OpenCV Python Work
 <br>
-Using Python CV2 , simple computer vision scripts have been written.
+Using Python's CV2 , simple computer vision scripts have been written.

 <ul>
   <li><b>read_write.py</b> shows how to load and display images</li>